 Yes, the BPIEN will aid you in completing the language requirements.

 Can we take the BPIEN program if we do not have the 1,250 hours experience in the last four years?

-No, students must be a recent graduate or meet the CARNA requirements of 1125 hours of CURRENT nursing practice in the last 5 membership years.
+No, students must be a recent graduate or meet the requirements of 1250 hours of CURRENT nursing practice in the last 5 membership years.

 Canadian Imperial College will help you with placement and gaining the acquired hours you require.

 Can a registered nurse, who is still awaiting refugee status in Canada apply for the BPIEN program?

 Yes, Canadian Imperial College will work with you in all regards of the Bridging Program for Internationally Educated Nurses.

 Do you have an online BPIEN program for IEN for individuals not residing in Alberta?

 A limited selection of online courses only would be available online for IENs not residing in Alberta.

 The BPIEN is a blended program that requires online and in-class courses for particular requirements, such as the lab portions.